"Spirit of IU" Social Media Campaign

 We also promoted the site offline, handing out temporary tattoos at IU sporting events and installing signage at alumni gatherings.

 We reached IU's "superfans."
 They're eager to re-engage with IU.
-The Spirit of IU is still a growing community.
-In less than a year, however, more than 800 users have signed up and more than 5,000 photos have been uploaded.
+In less than a year, more than 800 users signed up and more than 5,000 photos were uploaded.
 The site experienced a significant spike in users after the fashion and story contests were promoted on the IUAA home page.

-Most importantly, people are engaging with the community at a younger age – even before they are officially IU alums.
+Most importantly, people engaged with the community at a younger age – even before they were officially IU alums.
 (Both contests were won by current students.)
-As Spirit of IU becomes a natural part of their engagement with IU, we expect the percentage of younger users to increase, helping IUAA become a vital part of the student and alumni experience throughout their lives.
+As Spirit of IU became a natural part of their engagement with IU, the percentage of younger users increased, helping IUAA become a vital part of the student and alumni experience throughout their lives.